Briefings Threat landscape Offerings AI governance Assurance Cloud Contact →

 Supplier proof

-• Environmental and social metrics aligned with governance discipline
+• Environmental and social metrics aligned with governance

-• Supplier expectations embedded in contracts and due diligence frameworks
+• Supplier expectations embedded in contracts and due diligence

 • Evidence for sustainability claims backed by verifiable data

-Cloud
+Cloud security

-Patterns that scale across all four major platforms
+Patterns across all four major platforms

 Amazon Web Services Microsoft Azure Google Cloud Platform Oracle Cloud Infrastructure